Revenue Intelligence & Decision Architecture™

 Govern it as one.

 Every enterprise contains a structural constraint, a marginal contribution hierarchy, and a capital stack that interacts with both.
-Most firms make pricing and capital decisions without knowing where these are.
-RIDA finds them first.
+The firms that install RIDA have decided these should be identified and governed, not discovered during a crisis.

 01